 The semiconductor capital equipment market and industries, which are cyclical, experienced steep downturns and upturns in the last two decades.
-In recent years, we have seen a more stable overall capital investment patterns, yet we cannot predict the length and strength of potential future downturns or expansions.
+In recent years, we have seen a more stable overall capital investment patterns, however there is an expected market slowdown in 2023 and we cannot predict the length and strength of potential future downturns or expansions and the impact on our business.